aryn-ai/sycamore/docs/source/sycamore/querying_data/using_aryn_opensearch_stack/launching_with_Docker.md

 You may also want to reset the configuration entirely, although in all the cases where we have seen these problems, no persistent state existed to be reset.

-Reach out for help via email or on the Sycamore Slack channel
+Reach out for help via email or on the Aryn Community Slack channel